Vishhack/power-bi/DAX-functions_practice/ Employee Data Analysis - Part 2/read.md

 14. Create a new table named 'EmpDetails' to include all employee details except for the Bonus and City columns.

 15. Add a new column called 'NewDepartment' to update values in the Department column.

+### Dataset Explanation

+* **EEID** - This column represents the unique identification number assigned to each employee.

+* **Full Name** - This column stores the complete name of each employee, typically including both the first name and last name.

+* **Job Title** - This column contains the job title or position held by each employee.

+* **Department** - This column represents the department to which each employee belongs.

+* **Business Unit** - This column identifies the specific business unit or segment within the organization to which each employee is assigned.

+* **Gender** - This column indicates the gender of each employee, typically represented as male or female.

+* **Age** - This column stores the age of each employee, representing the number of years since their birth.

+* **Hire Date** - This column records the date on which each employee was hired or joined the organization.

+* **Annual salary** - This column represents the annual salary or income earned by each employee.

+* **Bonus%** - This column stores the bonus percentage applicable to each employee.

+* **Country** - This column identifies the country in which each employee is located.

+* **City** - This column specifies the city or locality associated with each employee.